vgrichina/near-state-indexer/README.md

 ...
 ```

-## Running NEAR Indexer for Explorer:
+## Running NEAR State Indexer:

-Command to run NEAR Indexer for Explorer have to contain sync mode.
+Command to run NEAR State Indexer have to contain sync mode.

-You can choose NEAR Indexer for Explorer sync mode by setting what to stream:
+You can choose NEAR State Indexer sync mode by setting what to stream:
  - `sync-from-latest` - start indexing blocks from the latest finalized block
  - `sync-from-interruption --delta <number_of_blocks>` - start indexing blocks from the block NEAR Indexer was interrupted last time but earlier for `<number_of_blocks>` if provided
  - `sync-from-block --height <block_height>` - start indexing blocks from the specific block height

 Optionally you can tell Indexer to store data from genesis (Accounts and Access Keys) by adding key `--store-genesis` to the `run` command.

-NEAR Indexer for Explorer works in strict mode by default, but you can disable it for specific amount of blocks.
+NEAR State Indexer works in strict mode by default, but you can disable it for specific amount of blocks.
 The strict mode means that every piece of data
 will be retried to store to database in case of error.
 Errors may occur when the parent piece of data is still processed but the child piece is already
 trying to be stored.
 So Indexer keeps retrying to store the data until success.
 However if you're running Indexer not from the genesis it is possible that you
 really miss some of parent data and it'll be impossible to store child one, so you can disable strict mode for 1000 blocks to ensure you've passed the strong